sfeister/sidekick-epics-docs/docs/index.md

-# Welcome to the documentation for the Sidekick EPICS system!
+# Welcome to the documentation for Sidekick Facilities!

-The goal of the sidekick system is to model some of the challenges of control systems for a real-world high-intensity laser system.
-On this website you will find an overview of the sidekick system, as well as detailed instructions on setting up your own from scratch.
+The goal of "sidekick facilities" is to prototype control systems and digital data pipelines for real-world high-intensity laser facilities.
+On this website you will find an overview of our project, as well as detailed instructions on setting up your own sidekick facilities from scratch.

 ![Sidekick Closeup Small](https://user-images.githubusercontent.com/7269185/157488558-d0348ff1-fa52-41c6-972a-b11878984d25.JPG)